Keeping Score: How to Improve Performance and Power Strategic Execution with Critical Numbers

 Choosing the Critical Numbers

 Secondly, critical numbers require that every member of your team “know and learn the rules”, by understanding and seeing measurement of the company’s performance.
-Enabling entails not only knowing in real-time what the critical number is, but also understanding how it drives the business forward.
+Enabling entails not only knowing the critical number in real-time, but also understanding how it drives the business forward.
 It means involving every individual in high-level planning and transparency around how their efforts affect the critical number and thereby overall success.

 Finally, critical numbers should be tied to rewards and recognition to create motivation and drive results.
-Choosing a quarterly theme, with a celebration and catchy theme tied to achieving key results can increase engagement in these efforts.
-When employees feel ownership and responsibility for the results, especially when financial incentives are present,
+Choosing a quarterly theme, with a celebration and a catchy theme tied to achieving key results, can increase engagement in these efforts.
+When employees feel ownership and responsibility for the results, especially when financial incentives are present, engagement and performance will soar.